Rekindle your relationship with Murray State

 In fact, it was a specific day that stands out in Hayley's mind.
 They were scheduled to perform at the annual Junior/Senior Voice Recital and happened to sit next to each other.
 Hayley said she was surprised by how funny he was.
 "He cracked jokes while we should have been watching our peers perform, and it struck (sic) me that I never realized how hilarious he was."

 Afterward, she couldn't stop thinking about him.
 Deciding to make a bold move, she messaged Kenton on Facebook.
 He hadn't logged onto the social media site in months, but he quickly responded to Hayley's message.
 Their conversation continued and spilled over into text messages.
 Just a few nights later, they went on a date to a favorite Murray institution — Dairy Queen —which was just the beginning of their three-year dating relationship.

 "Three years, one tiny kitten, and one big move to Nashville later, we tied the knot."
 They got married on Oct.
 26, 2013 — a little more than seven years after they first met in band.

 "I will always be grateful to Dr. Chris Mitchell for reworking that recital lineup in our favor, and Murray State for bringing me my sweet Kenton," Hayley said.

 About seven months after the couple was married, they hung their shoes on the Shoe Tree.
 To them, the tradition represents a community of people who found love at Murray State.
 "People joke about going to college to find a spouse, but that wasn't what either of us expected.
-We just set out to enjoy MSU and happened to find the person we wanted to spend our lives with," said Hayley.
+We just set out to enjoy Murray State and happened to find the person we wanted to spend our lives with," said Hayley.